Intrinsic Dimension Estimation for Robust Detection of AI-Generated Texts: Experiments

 \textbf{Non-native speaker bias}.
 Finally, we show how our model helps to mitigate the bias present in ML-based artificial text detectors.
 We follow \citet{liang2023gpt} who demonstrate that current artificial text detectors are often too hard on texts written by non-native speakers.
 We use OpenAI and GPTZero as the baselines (see Appendix for more results) and PHD and MLE classifiers, choosing the thresholds was chosen on data unrelated to this task, as the equal error classifier on introductions of Wikipedia articles (real vs GPT-3.5-turbo) where it achieved EER of 26.8\% for PHD and 22.5\% for MLE.
 On the left, Fig.~\ref{fig:gpt_bias_1} shows false positive rates (FPR) for three sets of student essays: TOEFL essays by non-native speakers (red), same texts processed by GPT-4 asked to improve the text (grey), and native speakers (blue).
 First, blue bars are almost invisible for all detectors because the FPR for a native speaker is very small ($<1\%$) while non-native speakers can be wrongly accused by OpenAI and GPTZero in $58\%$ and $52\%$ of the cases respectively.
 The PHD classifier reduces this discriminating rate by 2x, showing FPR $26\%$ for non-native speakers.
 After GPT-4 polishing, this rate further decreases to $7.7\%$ compared to $19\%$ for GPTZero.
 Interestingly, OpenAI also deals with GPT-4 polished texts suprisingly well, its FPR drops by 15x.
 The MLE detector also demonstrates less biased behaviour compared to baselines, but worse than PHD.

 On the right, Fig.~\ref{fig:gpt_bias_1} shows the true positive rates (TPR) of these methods on essays generated by ChatGPT.
 Red bars show that our classifiers greatly outperform baselines.
 Grey bars demonstrate the robustness of ID detectors to changes in generation style via prompt design.
-If the adversary asks ChatGPT to generate a text with some predefined level of complexity (``use simple words'', or ``more complex words''), baseline systems fail to correctly recognize such texts while both ID classifiers keep high detection rate.
+If an adversary asks ChatGPT to generate a text with some predefined level of complexity (``use simple words'', or ``more complex words''), baseline systems fail to correctly recognize such texts while both ID classifiers still yield high detection rates.